Understanding Environmental Noise in the Nursery: A Guide for New Parents

 Why Environmental Noise Is Hard for Parents to See

 Parents adapt quickly to their surroundings.
-This process, called habituation, means we stop noticing constant stimuli over time.
+This process, known as habituation, means we stop noticing constant stimuli over time.
+As a result:

 This is why an external, objective evaluation can be helpful.
 It removes emotional bias and highlights environmental factors that are easy to miss when you live inside the space.